refraction-ray/iastu-hpc2-manual/administrators/history/workflow.md

 * (*Fully solved*) Apache2 module in filebeat doesn't support convert time var for pipelines even by explicitly calling it, thus leaving a time mismatch for apache2/error.log.

   Current workaround: the support is merged into filebeat very recently later than 6.8.0 release.
 But you can hack it on your own, see [this issue](https://github.com/elastic/beats/issues/3898).

+* docker pull might have permission issue in tmux.